gprimee/resume/resume.md

 Dietary Aide (September 2019 - July 2020)

-* Worked in a group of 2-3, cared for ~30 residents in the facility.
+* Worked in a group of 2-3, served ~30 residents in the facility.
 * Communicated to residents and took care of their needs.
 Familiarized myself with my coworkers and kept a friendly work environment.

 ## AWARDS